jottemka/agglomeration_condition/README.md

 2. *Conditional Prevalence*: proportion of probability functions satisfying conditions 3 *if* they satisfy 1.

 These results are shown on the left-hand side of the plot.
 For comparison, the corresponding values for Simpson's paradox are shown on the right-hand side.
-The results are shown in the table below:
+The precise values are shown below:

 <table id="T_74a50">
   <thead>